Our brain is a complex piece of meat (some call it an organ) that has a way of either directing us to smart decisions or sending us off a cliff.

 The “why” behind this behavior is disturbing and eye-opening.
-You see steps #1 and #4 tapped into my naturally driven nature.
+You see, steps #1 and #4 tapped into my naturally driven nature.
 I love to get excited and motivated to pursue SOMETHING.
-That something, in this case, was 1) focusing on what I wanted that I didn't own and 2) trying to get out of debt.
+In this case, that something was 1) focusing on what I wanted that I didn't own and 2) trying to get out of debt.

 It is like I was caught in a credit card debt vortex.
 If I could stop entering this death cycle at step #1, I could destroy my credit card debt habit for good.

-During steps #1 and #4 it's like I was injected with a potent drug.
+During steps #1 and #4, it's like I was injected with a potent drug.
 In both cases, I got excited and motivated.
-I justified either spending more than I made or cutting costs to try to eradicate my credit card debt.
+I justified either spending more than I made or cutting costs to eradicate my credit card debt.
 When the high ended, I wanted a refill from my drug dealer.
 The credit card company had no problem refilling my needles for another hit!